ahsouri/geoscf2bc/example/README.md

 Report Any Issues
 -----------------

-If you have any problems, feel free to open an `issue <https://github.com/barronh/geoscf2bc/issues>`_.
+If you have any problems, feel free to open an issue at https://github.com/barronh/geoscf2bc/issues.